 + PRO: Raw beauty and spectacular coastline

-Mozambique is blessed with splendid colonial cities and a glorious coastline that is scattered with dreamy beaches that have barely a footprint on them.
-The scuba diving is some of the best in the world, the game fishing is renowned, and the Limpopo National Park, adjacent to the Kruger, is also a huge attraction.
+Mozambique is blessed with a glorious coastline that is scattered with tropical beaches.
+The scuba diving is some of the best in the world, the game fishing is renowned.
+Limpopo National Park, adjacent to the Kruger National Park in South Africa, is also a popular attraction.

 - CON: Stark poverty

-Poverty is widespread, and it isn't unusual for Mozambicans to live with very few amenities and no electricity or running water.
-Expats may experience culture shock if they are unused to life in a developing country.
+Poverty is widespread and severe, with over 60 percent of the population living below the poverty line and in extreme poverty.
+It isn’t unusual for Mozambicans to live with very few amenities and no electricity or running water.
+Expats may experience culture shock if they are unused to life in such an underdeveloped country.

 Cost of living in Mozambique